Ji-JiaXin/Project-Weather-electricity-prices/README.md

 ## How to run the project on your device?
 1. Have installed Git on your device.
 You can download it using the following link: https://git-scm.com/downloads.

 2. Start by cloning the project repository on your machine.
 Open command prompt or terminal (press the windows button on your keyboard and search for "terminal" or use "command + t" for macOS).
-Set your desired current working directory using this following command (replace "file_path" with your path in a similar form as "C:/Users/mypersonal/Desktop..." ):
+Set your desired current working directory using the following command (replace "file_path" with your path in a similar form as "C:/Users/mypersonal/Desktop...", CAREFUL if you copy that directly from your File Explorer, you need to rewrite the backslashes "\" to "/"):
 <pre>
 cd file_path
 </pre>